 We will not charge you any fees in connection this loan (including if you are in breach of your loan agreement) or default interest (although if you miss a payment you will continue to owe interest at the rate of 2.5% per annum on the amount of the loan outstanding).

-We will allow you to repay all, or part, of the loan early at any time as long as the amount you repay early is at least £2,000.
+We will allow you to repay all, or part, of the loan early at any time.
 We will not charge you any fees for making an early repayment.
 There is no minimum repayment amount when making additional overpayments on your Bounce Back Loan.